DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 :movie_camera:[VIDEO TUTORIAL AVAILABLE!](https://youtu.be/JDsa8R5J0nQ)

-- **I have multiple *idential-looking animals* in my videos and I need to use DLC2.2:**
+- **I have multiple *identical-looking animals* in my videos and I need to use DLC2.2:**
    - quick start: when you `create_new project` set the flag `multianimal=True`.
-If you can't tell them apart, you can assign the "indiviual" ID to any animal in each frame.
+If you can't tell them apart, you can assign the "individual" ID to any animal in each frame.
 See this [labeling w/2.2 demo video](https://www.youtube.com/watch?v=_qbEqNKApsI)

 :movie_camera:[VIDEO TUTORIAL AVAILABLE!]()